 - Configuring and auditing container host security

-- Runtime detection of CVEs in application containers
+- Runtime detection of vulnerabilities and anomalous behavior in application containers

 - Integration with existing environment